kjansson/yac-p/README.md

 YAC-p fits in wherever you don't want to do metrics scraping to get access to your Cloudwatch metrics in Prometheus.
 There are multiple scenarios where push-based metrics collection might be more suitable than pull-based;

-- <b>Decentralizing</b> - When in a multi-account cloud environment with centralized metric collection, keeping the configuration and responsibility of metrics collection in the scope of the client account simplifies scaling.
+- <b>Decentralizing</b> - When in a multi-account cloud environment with centralized metric collection, keeping the configuration and cost of metrics collection in the scope of the client account simplifies scaling and billing.

 - <b>Network access</b> - Scraping through Firewalls or other network access control mechanism can be a hassle.
-Providing a single endpoint for push-based metrics delivery simplifies things.
+Providing endpoints for push-based metrics delivery simplifies things.

 - <b>Closer to real-time</b> - Instead of relying on the timing of an exporter and a scraping job, YAC-p delivers as fresh metrics as you want and Cloudwatch can manage to collect.